VirgilSecurity/virgil-sdk-x/README.md

 #### Integrating as subproject

-It is possible to use carthage just for fetching right sources for further integration into your project.
+It is possible to use carthage just for fetching the right sources for further integration into your project.
 Run following command:

 ```bash